AntiScamBot/Anti-Scam-Link-List/README.md

 If you have any questions, feel free to open a pull request at the [Question](https://github.com/2Lost4This/Anti-Scam-Bot-Link-List/labels/question) label.
 I will try to help as soon as possible.
 Also you can [join my server](https://discord.gg/4Q87pfTWqC) to ask questions, also i will probably make a public log (with webhooks) where i will mark solved pull requests

-I will probably make a public log (with webhooks) where I will mark solved pull requests

 # Warning
 Please don't open the site in your browser and don't fill out the login form!